 Google Smart Lock vs. a Password Manager

 If Chrome is your primary web browser, you might be tempted to simply use the built-in Google password manager — or “Smart Lock,” as its called — to store your Google passwords.
 We’d advise against it, though, if for no other reason than the fact that entrusting all your passwords to Google — a company infamous for disregarding its users privacy — is an incredibly bad idea.
+Read our guide on how to securely store passwords with or without a password manager.

 Although the Chrome password manager does provide a password checkup feature, there is no way to generate secure and randomized passwords, which leaves it up to the user to create them, which in most cases will result in passwords that are not as strong as they could be.